What To Do: You’ve Been Served Divorce Papers

 In addition, the Summons encourages the parties to try alternative dispute resolution methods.
 The Summons also informs you that you have 30 days to respond to your spouse’s Petition.
 In a divorce with children, the Summons should include a notice about parent education programs in Minnesota.

 To determine if you’ll have to attend a parent education program during your divorce, read: Parent Education Program: Unknown Court-Orders to Parents.

-For more information and a general outline of the divorce process in Minnesota, read: Divorce in Minnesota.
+Get a general outline of the divorce process in Minnesota by reading: Divorce in Minnesota.

 STEP #3: Decide Your Response

+The third step after getting served divorce papers, is to decide what to do.
 As mentioned, you have 30 days to respond to your spouse’s petition.
-A lack of response on your part could lead the court to assume the divorce is uncontested and therefore, grant everything your spouse requested.
-Therefore, regardless of whether you hire a divorce attorney or not, you’ll want to formally and properly respond to your spouse and the court.
+If you don’t respond, it could lead the court to assume the divorce is uncontested.
+In that case, the Court could grant everything your spouse requested.
+Therefore, regardless of whether you hire a divorce attorney or not, you should formally and properly respond to your spouse and the court.